Affidavit of Heirship Template, Free Download 2026

 The decedent owned real property such as a home or land that needs to be transferred to the heirs, and the family wants to clear the chain of title by filing the affidavit with the county clerk in the county where the property is located.

-A title company has flagged a break in the chain of title on a property where a previous owner died without probating the estate, and an affidavit of heirship is needed to cure the title defect so the current sale can proceed.
+A title company has flagged a break in the chain of title on a property where a previous owner died without probating the estate, and a heirship affidavit is needed to cure the title defect so the current sale can proceed.

 The decedent owned a vehicle and the DMV requires documentation identifying the legal heir before transferring the title.
+A motor vehicle sale form may also be needed if the heir sells the vehicle after transfer.
 In Texas, the heir would use Texas DMV Form VTR-262 (Affidavit of Heirship for a Motor Vehicle) to complete the transfer without probate.

 You need to transfer ownership of the decedent's bank accounts, investment accounts, or other financial assets and the institution is requesting an affidavit of heirship along with a certified death certificate to release the funds to the rightful heirs.
 A affidavit of death may also be needed to confirm the death for institutional records.